oscarschraenkler/oscarschraenkler/README.md

 - ⚡ Fun fact: ...
 -->

-## I am passionate about data and business
+## Data Scientist with a business background

 I am German and Norwegian, but was born in the UK and raised there.
 I am looking to bring my skills in Python, machine learning and data analysis to a new role in data science.